H.S. FOOTBALL: Foxboro comes up short to Duxbury in MIAA Div. 4 semifinal

-QUINCY -- The Foxboro High football team certainly put its best foot forward and the ball into the hands of Dylan Gordon in the semifinal round of the MIAA Division 4 playoff Saturday at Veterans Stadium.
+QUINCY — The Foxboro High football team certainly put its best foot forward and the ball into the hands of Dylan Gordon in the semifinal round of the MIAA Division 4 playoff last Saturday night at Veterans Stadium.

 Gordon amassed 49 rushing yards on Foxboro’s very first series of the game, a 63-yard, 11-play scoring drive that consumed 5:23 of the clock.